Center Of Mass

 Mathematically, the position of the centre of mass G

 is given as follows.
 Note that n

 is the number of particles in the system.

 To find the center of mass of a rigid body we simply treat it as a continuous system of particles, and as such we can use the above equations (taken as integrals).

 Note that the mass of the rigid body is M

 Calculating the location of the centre of mass is important because it allows you to analyze dynamics problems based on the motion of the center of mass.
 For example, if a hammer is thrown in the air, its center of mass will follow a parabolic path.
 It's the same as if a particle were thrown in the air.
 Even though the hammer will likely rotate as it flies through the air, its center of mass will behave as a particle under the influence of gravity, so the equations for projectile motion

 will apply for the centre of mass of the hammer.

-In addition, if we have a situation where every particle within a body is subjected to the same force (such as gravity), the resultant force will act through the centre of mass.
+In addition, if we have a situation where every particle within a body is subjected to the same force (such as gravity), the resultant force will act through the mass center.
 This is useful because it allows you to determine the moment arm of the (resultant) gravity force, depending on where you calculate your moments.

-The above three equations tell us that a rigid body is "perfectly balanced" about its center of mass G
+The above three equations tell us that a rigid body is "perfectly balanced" about its mass center G

 .
 So if the origin o